google/dart-neats/typed_sql/doc/07_aggregate_functions.md

 ## `SUM(stock), COUNT(*)` for books `GROUP BY author`
-Supposed that in our example we wanted to do know how many books we have in stock for each author.
+Suppose you want to know how many books we have in stock for each author.
 In SQL this would typically be done using a `GROUP BY` query, as illustrated below: